Economy

 Share

-U.S. CPI data released this week showed strong increases in headline and core inflation.
-With headline inflation rising to 2.6% and core inflation reaching 1.6%, many are wondering if U.S. inflation is getting out of control.
+U.S. CPI data released this week showed sharp increases in headline and core inflation.
+With headline inflation rising to 2.6% and core inflation reaching 1.6%, many are wondering if U.S. inflation is spiraling out of control.

-However, these increases are largely expected and reflect the "base effect" - the fact that headline and core CPI levels fell due to Covid-19 from February to May 2020 caused inflation to fall sharply at that time.
+However, these increases are largely expected and reflect the "base effect"—the fact that overall and core CPI levels fell due to COVID-19 from February to May 2020, causing a sharp drop in inflation at that time.
 But as these price declines are removed from inflation calculations twelve months later, inflation will inevitably rise sharply.
-However, it is important to note that this does not mean that the current inflation rate has risen permanently: inflation will fade in the second half of this year as the base effect wears off.
+However, it is important to note that this does not mean that the current inflation rate has risen permanently: inflation will fade in the second half of this year as the base effect disappears.

-To show the importance of the base effect, the calculations below assume that headline and core inflation grow at a constant annual trend rate of 2% starting in February 2021.
-Under this assumption, the headline rate for March was forecast to be 2.2% and the core inflation rate was forecast to be 1.5%.
-In addition, inflation is projected to continue to rise, with headline inflation peaking at 3.4% in May and core inflation at 2.4% in the same month (see dotted lines in the chart).
+To show the importance of the base effect, the calculations below assume that headline and core inflation grow at a constant annual trend rate of 2% from February 2021 onwards.
+Under this assumption, the headline rate for March was forecast to be 2.2% and the core inflation rate 1.5%.
+Furthermore, inflation is projected to continue rising, with headline inflation peaking at 3.4% in May and core inflation at 2.4% in the same month (see dotted lines in the chart).

-The fact that inflation in March was higher than expected implies that the updated inflation trajectories are slightly above the previously forecast trajectories, but their shapes remain similar.
-Headline inflation is now expected to peak at 3.7% and core inflation at 2.4% in May, before starting to decline towards 2% as the baseline effect wears off.
+The fact that inflation in March was higher than expected means that the updated inflation trajectories are slightly above the previously forecast trajectories, but their shapes remain similar.
+Headline inflation is now expected to peak at 3.7% and core inflation at 2.4% in May, before starting to decline toward 2% as the base effect fades.

 Source: EFG